 Rules of the framework:

-The health equity metric will be the third metric applied to jurisdictions with populations greater than 106,000.
+- The health equity metric is applied to jurisdictions with populations greater than 106,000.
 Rules of the health equity metric are described on the Health Equity Metric page.

 - A county must have been in the current tier for a minimum of three weeks.

-A county must meet criteria for the next less restrictive tier for both measures for the prior two consecutive weeks in order to progress to the next tier; which can be achieved by either or combination of criteria described below:
+A county must meet criteria for movement to the next less restrictive for the prior two consecutive weeks in order to progress to the next tier; which can be achieved by either or combination of criteria described below:

 To move back: